MicrosoftDocs/bot-docs/articles/azure-bot-template-basic.md

 # Build a basic bot with dialogs

 The basic bot template demonstrates how to use [dialogs](~/dotnet/dialogs.md) to manage conversation flow with a user.
 When a user posts a message, it’s sent to the bot’s `Run` method in the **Run.csx** file.
-Before the bot processes the message, it first <a href="https://docs.botframework.com/en-us/restapi/authentication/" target="_blank">authenticates the request</a>.
+Before the bot processes the message, it first [authenticates the request][authentication].
 If the validation fails, the bot responds with "Unauthorized".

 [!code-csharp[Authenticate request](~/includes/code/azure-basic-bot.cs#authenticateRequest)]